Writing a summary requires you to read closely and paraphrase accurately for readers

 - If your article has no headings, read the first sentence in each body paragraph.

-- If the article describes a research study that the authors conducted, you may find the following major headings:
+- If the article describes a research study that the authors conducted, look for the

 Rewrite the material